mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ------------------------

 Spawning MUST include the command line argument ``--idleShutdownTimeoutSecs``.
-If the user does not supply one through `extraOptions.mongocryptdSpawnArgs <cse.extraOptions>` (which may be either in the form "``--idleShutdownTimeoutSecs=60``" or as two consecutive arguments ``["--idleShutdownTimeoutSecs", 60]``, then the driver MUST append ``--idleShutdownTimeoutSecs=60`` to the arguments.
+If the user does not supply one through `extraOptions.mongocryptdSpawnArgs` (which may be either in the form "``--idleShutdownTimeoutSecs=60``" or as two consecutive arguments ``["--idleShutdownTimeoutSecs", 60]``, then the driver MUST append ``--idleShutdownTimeoutSecs=60`` to the arguments.
 This tells ``mongocryptd`` to automatically terminate after 60 seconds of non-use.
 The stdout and stderr of the spawned process MUST not be exposed in the driver (e.g. redirect to ``/dev/null``).
-Users can pass the argument ``--logpath`` to `extraOptions.mongocryptdSpawnArgs <cse.extraoptions>` if they need to inspect mongocryptd logs.
+Users can pass the argument ``--logpath`` to `extraOptions.mongocryptdSpawnArgs` if they need to inspect mongocryptd logs.

 Upon construction, the MongoClient MUST create a `mongocryptd_client` configured with ``serverSelectionTimeoutMS=10000``.